Long after I gave up on Santa Claus, I believed in the Easter Bunny because of bunny trails.

 For my mom, the world was filled with magic at the holidays.
 It was as if she sprinkled everything with magic fairy dust.
 Thanksgiving was full of family and food, Memorial Day was of patriotism and remembrance.
 Despite her distaste for the loud booms of the 4th of July, she shared her thrill of Battle Hymn of the Republic and other patriotic music that stirs the soul, and she loved the shimmer of the fireworks while she held her ears.

 At Christmas, everything sparkled.
 The “perfect” tree was decorated with evenly distributed ornaments, lights, and tinsel, and filled the house with the fresh, herbal fragrance that only a real tree can diffuse.
 The stockings she knit with the names of her children hung on the fireplace mantle.
 Cinnamon buns were dusted in green sugar and dappled with cinnamon dots, and baked in the shape of a Christmas tree for breakfast.
 Norman Rockwell dinner was in the dining room, complete with the turkey, special occasion china and silverware, candles and flowers on the table.
 A family of 5 surviving on a public school teacher’s salary, she got creative with gifts, from little presents hidden among the tree branches, left there by Santa himself, to the perfectly decorated boxes under the tree.

-Yet, Easter held an even more magical meaning for Mom.
+But, Easter held an even more magical meaning for Mom.

+Mom kept her pouch of holiday magic throughout her life, sharing it with anyone who believed.
 Even now, I half expect to wake up Easter morning to find a bunny trail.